pythonInRelay/World-breaker/README.md

 _________________________

-World Breaker is a breakout-themed game.
-Bounce the ball against the blocks until all are broken and without allowing the ball to leave the game area.
+World Breaker is a breakout-themed game designed with a rustic feel.
+Bounce the comet against the UFO until all the blocks are broken.
+If the ball leaves the game area, it's game over.

-**Time taken to completion: In Progress**
+**Time taken to completion: Roughly 3 hours**

 _________________________